FAQs

 -

-The simple answer to this question is ‘no’, for the holistic massage we were not taught a routine.
-However, we have developed certain patterns for working specific areas that we have found to be effective - this changes depending on what we find there.
+The simple answer to this question is ‘no’.
+However, in holistic, deep tissue and pre-natal massage I have developed certain patterns for working specific areas that I have found to be effective - this changes depending on what I find there.

 -